 Workshops on research methods (with hands-on parts) are offerend for groups of 5 to 20 participants (depending on the topic) and last one afternoon.
 Participants can choose between the following workshops:

-R is a free software environment for running statistical analyses.
-The workshop is aimed at researchers without any background knowledge of R. After this workshop, you will master the basics of this language: (1) How to install R and R-Studio, (2) how to import and export data from different sources, (3) how to re-organize and clean your data, (4) how to use and perform descriptive and basic inferential statistics.
+R is a free and versatile software environment for running statistical analyses.
+The workshop is aimed at researchers without any background knowledge of R. After this workshop, you will master the basics of this language and know (1) how to import and export data from different sources and create data from scratch, (2) how to (re) organize and transpose your data for analysis (especially for this summer school’s other workshops), and (3) how to use and perform descriptive and basic inferential statistics.
 You will acquire these skills through learning R syntax that you can store, annotate, and adapt for your own purposes.

 Teacher: Wolfgang Lenhard

-The free statistical environment R offers extremely flexible and advanced methods for applying psychometric analyses to tests.
+The free statistical environment R offers flexible and advanced methods for applying psychometric analyses to tests.
 This workshop offers a hands-on-tutorial for young scientists with no or only basic experiences in R and explains psychometrics with the packages foreign, psych, TAM and eRM.
 We will walk through the program step by step and you can practice every analysis on your own computer.
+The workshop will include visualization, basic analyses like assessing item discrimination and scale homogeneity and progress to advanced methods like IRT modeling and testing model assumptions.

 Peripheral physiological responses can indicate changes of affective and motivational states.
-Consequently, these measures provide additional information about the processing of written information during reading and learning with (digital) media.
-In this session, participants will be introduced into the core concepts of measuring, analyzing, and interpreting non-invasive peripheral-physiological measures like electrodermal activity, heart rate, and respiratory activity in reading and learning contexts using analogue and digital media.
+Consequently, these measures provide additional information about the processing of continuous stimuli during media exposure, such as written or spoken texts or animations.
+In this session, participants will be introduced into the core concepts of measuring, analysing and interpreting non-invasive peripheral-physiological measures like electrodermal activity, heart rate and respiration within the context of narrative reception.